 During an interview, economist Jeffrey Sachs described an exchange he had at the United Nations with Denmark’s UN ambassador Christina Markus Lassen.
 According to Sachs, the interaction happened after a discussion at the UN Security Council regarding international tensions in the Middle East.

-Sachs explained that he approached Christina Markus Lassen after her remarks and addressed her directly during the conversation.
+Sachs explained that he approached Christina Lassen after her remarks and addressed her directly during the conversation.

 “Wouldn’t it be nice if you mentioned not Iran’s restraint, but that Israel just bombed Iran?”